dfinity/candid/IDL.md

 ### Services

-An *service* is a standalone actor on the platform that can communicate with other services via sending and receiving *messages*.
+A *service* is a standalone actor on the platform that can communicate with other services via sending and receiving *messages*.
 Messages are sent to a service by invoking one of its *methods*, i.e., functions that the service provides.

 **Note:** Candid is in fact agnostic to the exact nature of services.
 In particular, it could be applied to a setting where services are synchronous (objects with RPCs) instead of asynchronous (actors with bidirectional message sends).